Our most popular contraceptives: IUS v combination pill

 • It can increase blood pressure

-• There is a slight increased risk of developing a blood clot when taking the combined pill.
+• There is a small increased risk of developing a blood clot when taking the combined pill.
 This means a blood clot in the leg or lung, or a heart attack or stroke.
 These risks are very small and the pill is considered safe in most healthy women.

 • The pill does not protect you from sexually transmitted infections (STIs) so for this you need to use condoms as well.